-The number of patients waiting over 28 days has increased due to delays in discharging patients to their next stage of care.
-This continues to have a significant impact on BGH length of stay and the requirement for additional surge beds and staffing.
+The number of delays in discharging patients to their next stage of care continues to have a significant impact on BGH length of stay and the requirement for additional surge beds and staffing.

-- Continue to monitor and manage patient lengths of stay and reset aim for LoS. - Remodelling of Medical Pathways commenced in October. - IHO remodelling of Elective pathways commenced in November and elective beds put back in place from end of January 2017. - Focused work to reduce length of stay in Elderly care with partners across health and social care. - Beginning to explore data to commence IHO process for medical pathways.
+- Continue to monitor and manage patient lengths of stay and reset aim for LoS. - Focused work to reduce length of stay in Elderly care with partners across health and social care. - Beginning to explore data to commence IHO process for medical pathways.